The Best Local Top 5 Exterior House Paints

 We found it hard to overlook the price tag of Sherwin – Williams Emerald exterior house paint, compared to other SW products.
-After using this product, we can tell that at the initial launch Sherwin-Williams had made a conscientious effort to listen to customer feed back.
-It wasn’t sticky, gummy or hard to work with at all.
+After using this product, we can tell that at the initial launch Sherwin-Williams had made a conscientious effort to listen to customer feedback.
+It wasn’t sticky, gummy, or hard to work with at all.

 Such products make the overall job harder and slow productivity.
 Emerald had solved both of these issues.
-Being zero voc didn’t hurt either.
+Being zero VOC didn’t hurt either.
 But like clockwork, the formula for Emerald exterior house paint has recently changed.

-Emerald was not the first exterior zero voc paint on the market.
+Emerald was not the first exterior zero VOC paint on the market.
 But it was a bold move from such a large company like Sherwin – Williams.

 Emerald does not level like it once did.
 However, Emerald is still good for just about all applications.
 Which can be a tall task for exterior house paints.

-For the price payed, it could use more pigment to help with coverage.
+For the price paid, it could use more pigment to help with coverage.
 Especially in lighter colors, which are often used for trim.
 But make no mistake, this is an extremely good product.
 Even after the reformulation, it’s easily the best exterior paint Sherwin – Williams offers.
 This product continues to be the next runner up at #2.